 We expect clear, accurate and comprehensive documentation of these considerations to be started, maintained, and available for inspection by anyone in that workplace, including an equipment inspector or certifier.
 This documentation should also be available for a WorkSafe inspector.

 Where businesses are satisfied they have done all that’s reasonably practicable to obtain certification – but are delayed in doing so solely due to Alert Level circumstances – the equipment may remain in service until inspection and re-certification services are available.
 This is on the basis that the equipment remains safe to use.
-We would like businesses in this situation to inform WorkSafe they are doing so at firstname.lastname@example.org
+We ask businesses in this situation to inform WorkSafe they are doing so via email@example.com

 Our expectations of businesses with hazardous substances

 We expect businesses with hazardous substances to comply with the Health and Safety at Work (Hazardous Substance) Regulations 2017.
-This includes compliance certification, where the regulations require you to have compliance certificates.
+This includes obtaining compliance certification, where the regulations require it.

 - comply with the Health and Safety at Work (Hazardous Substances) Regulations 2017 in all other respects, and